 Dawn’s Virtual Flight over Vesta.
 This movie uses data from NASA’s Dawn spacecraft to simulate the view from the spacecraft flying over the surface of the giant asteroid Vesta.

-“Dawn’s visit to Vesta has confirmed our broad theories of this giant asteroid’s history, while helping to fill in details it would have been impossible to know from afar,” said Carol Raymond, deputy principal investigator at NASA’s Jet Propulsion Laboratory in Pasadena, Calif.
+“Dawn’s visit to Vesta has confirmed our broad theories of this giant asteroid’s history, while helping to fill in details it would have been impossible to know from afar,” said Carol Raymond, deputy principal investigator at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “Dawn’s residence at Vesta of nearly a year has made the asteroid’s planet-like qualities obvious and shown us our connection to that bright orb in our night sky.”

 Scientists now see Vesta as a layered, planetary building block with an iron core – the only one known to survive the earliest days of the solar system.
 The asteroid’s geologic complexity can be attributed to a process that separated the asteroid into a crust, mantle and iron core with a radius of approximately 68 miles (110 kilometers) about 4.56 billion years ago.
 The terrestrial planets and Earth’s moon formed in a similar way.